Energy company reviews

 Green Star Energy customer score

-Green Star Energy comes 18th out of 30 energy companies rated by 7,429 members of the public in the annual Which? energy supplier satisfaction survey – the biggest of its kind.
+Green Star Energy sits in position 31 out of 35 energy companies rated by 8,355 members of the public in the annual Which? energy supplier satisfaction survey – the biggest of its kind.

 Green Star Energy score breakdown

 Below, we show the breakdown of Green Star Energy's score from our latest survey.
-Keep reading for our expert verdict on Green Star Energy, based on our latest survey results.
+Keep reading for our expert verdict on Green Star Energy, based on our latest survey results and mystery shop investigation.

 Find out how Green Star Energy compares with other energy companies – click to reveal the best and worst energy companies.